hernan-vela/t1w8-test-venv-pyfiles-terminalapp/README.md

 - Might want to test the same function with multiple inputs.
 - Parameterize creates different test cases for all the inputs provided.
 - Make sure you initialize the packages to use them in other folders.

+### Fixtures
+- Arrange and prepare data before running tests.
+- Reusable code.
+- Fixture scopes: function, class, module, package, session (when to destroy the fixture)

+## File Handling
+- Read and write date from and to files.
+- Before performing any operation , it is important to open the file, and close when you are done.
+-Operations:
+    - Open
+    - Read
+    - Write
+    - Close (Why close?
+Ensures buffers are flushed and resources are freed.)
+- 'with' statement: automatically closes the file